seal-aerospec/AeroSpec-Dashboard/README.md

 In the Home component, the user can view the blueprint and monitor the status of their device(s).
 The blueprint should feature dot(s) on it to represent that a device had been placed in that location.
 A dot can either appear blue or orange to indicate the sensor status.
 If the air quality crosses some threshold, the dot should be colored orange to indicate a warning.
 Otherwise, it should be colored blue to indicate stable air quality.

 Above the blueprint, three tabs allow the user to monitor nano particles, gases, and temperatures for each device.
 After selecting a device by clicking on a dot, any of the three tabs can be clicked on to show a line graph of the air quality throughout the day.
-The categories featured for nano particles, gases, and temperatures can be found in the [INSERT SECTION HERE] section of this document.
+The categories featured for nano particles, gases, and temperatures can be found in the AWS Amplify Backend section of this document.

 Below the tabs and above the blueprint is a slider.
 This slider allows the user to view the sensor status throughout the day.